-Pericardium is a double-layered fibrous sac around the heart.
-The layers of pericardium are separated by a small amount of viscous fluid.
-Pericardium works as a shock absorber which protects the heart from injury and variation in the blood pressure.
-Pericardial fluid acts as a lubricant to minimize friction during cardiac contraction and relaxation.
+The pericardium is a double-layered fibrous sac around the heart.
+A small amount of viscous fluid separates the layers of the pericardium.
+Pericardium works as a shock absorber that protects the heart from injury and variation in blood pressure.
+The pericardial fluid acts as a lubricant to minimize friction during cardiac contraction and relaxation.
 Due to its role in protecting the heart, even a mild inflammation can cause considerable chest discomfort mimicking a heart attack.

 Approximately 25% of people with acute pericarditis develop recurrent pericarditis.
-No clear reason has been identified but perhaps the previous infection triggers an immune reaction which leads to recurrence of pericardial inflammation.
+No clear reason has been identified, but perhaps the previous infection triggers an immune reaction, leading to the recurrence of pericardial inflammation.

 Chronic pericarditis lasts more than 3 months and is more likely to be caused by a bacterial infection such as tuberculosis.
-Chronic pericarditis may result in a pericardial constriction which can lead to heart failure and require surgical intervention.
+Chronic pericarditis may result in a pericardial constriction, leading to heart failure and requiring surgical intervention.

-Non-steroidal anti-inflammatory (NSAIDS) drugs are the treatment of choice for acute pericarditis.
-In some patients a significant amount of fluid accumulates in the pericardial space and interferes with heart’s pumping function.
+Non-steroidal anti-inflammatory (NSAIDs) drugs are the treatment of choice for acute pericarditis.
+In some patients, a significant amount of fluid accumulates in the pericardial space and interferes with the heart’s pumping function.
 This complication of pericarditis is called tamponade, is diagnosed by echocardiography and requires urgent drainage to remove the fluid (pericardiocentesis).
 Colchicine is used for recurring pericarditis because it reduces the risk of relapse.
-The treatment of chronic pericarditis depends on underlying problem; usually medical treatment is sufficient but in some cases a surgical intervention (pericardiectomy, surgical removel of part or most of the pericardium).
+The treatment of chronic pericarditis depends on the underlying problem; usually, medical treatment is sufficient but, in some cases, a surgical intervention (pericardiectomy, surgical removal of part or most pericardium).